jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5b.md

 Their national annual produce would immediately increase a little, but would increase very much after a few years.
     Their industry would be relieved from a very oppressive burden.

-20 The bounty on corn exportation operates exactly as this absurd policy of Spain and Portugal.

-It renders our corn dearer in the home market and cheaper overseas.
-    The expensive local corn raises the value of silver a little at home.
-        It hinders our own workers from furnishing their goods for fewer silver.
-        This renders our manufactures dearer in every market.
-    The cheap local corn lowers the value of silver considerably overseas This enables foreigners, particularly the Dutch, to eat our corn cheaper than our own people can do.
-            This is assured by the excellent authority of Sir Matthew Decker.
-        It enables the Dutch to furnish their goods for fewer silver.
-            This renders Dutch manufactures cheaper in every market.
-            It gives Dutch industry a double advantage over our own.

-21 The bounty raises the nominal price of our corn in the home market more than its real value.

-It only increases the amount of silver which it will exchange for.
-It discourages our manufactures without rendering any considerable service to our farmers or country gentlemen, other than to put a little more money into their pockets.
-    Perhaps it will be difficult to persuade them that this is not rendering them a very considerable service.
-    But if this money sinks in its value as it rises in its quantity, the service will be nominal and imaginary.

-22 Perhaps only the corn merchant, the exporter and importer of corn, gain advantage from the bounty.

-In years of plenty, the bounty created a more exportation than without the bounty.
-By hindering the plenty of one year from relieving the scarcity of another, it created more importation in years of scarcity than what was necessary.
-It increased the business of the corn merchant in both cases.
-In years of scarcity, the bounty enabled the corn merchant=
-    to import more corn
-    to sell more corn at a higher price and get a bigger profit because the plenty of one year was hindered from relieving the scarcity of another
-I have observed the greatest zeal for the continuance of the bounty in corn merchants.

-## Grain Valuation

-{{< s v="23" >}} Our farmers seem to have imitated our manufacturers when they established the bounty.

-By high duties, they secured to themselves the monopoly of the home market.
-By export bounties, they tried to prevent that market from being overstocked.
-    By both, they tried to raise their commodity's real value, in the same way our manufacturers raised the real value of their manufactured goods through duties and export bounties.
-Perhaps they did not understand the great natural difference between corn and manufactured goods.
-    You raise the nominal and real price of manufactured goods when you enable our manufacturers to sell their goods for a better price through= the monopoly of the home market, or an export bounty
-    You increase the nominal and real profit, the real wealth and revenue of those manufacturers.
-        You enable them to live better or employ more labour.
-        You really encourage those manufactures.
-        You direct more of the country's industry towards them.
-    But when you raise the nominal or money-price of corn through bounties or home monopolies, you do not raise its real value.
-        You do not=
-            increase the real wealth or revenue of our farmers encourage the growth of corn
-                Because you do not enable farmers to maintain and employ more labourers in raising it.

-"The nature of things has stamped upon corn a real value which cannot be altered by merely altering its money price."
-    "No bounty upon exportation, no monopoly of the home market, can raise that value."
-    "The freest competition cannot lower it."
-    That value is equal to the amount of labour which it can maintain.
-    That value depends on the liberal, moderate, or scanty way, in which labour is commonly maintained in a place.
-Cloth is not the regulating commodity by which the real value of all other commodities must be finally measured and determined.
-    "corn is."
-"The real value of every other commodity is finally measured and determined by the proportion which its average money price bears to the average money price of corn."
-    "The real value of corn does not vary with those variations in its average money price, which sometimes occur from one century to another."
-    "It is the real value of silver which varies with them."

-{{< s v="24" >}} Export bounties on any home-made commodity are liable to=

-The general objection made to all the expedients of the mercantile system
-    The objection of forcing some of the country's industry into a less advantageous channel.

-The particular objection of forcing it into a channel that is actually disadvantageous
-    The trade which cannot be carried on without a bounty is a losing trade.
-    The bounty on corn exports is liable to this further objection.
-    It cannot promote the raising of a particular commodity.

-When our farmers demanded the bounty, they imitated our merchants and manufacturers.
-They did not completely comprehend their own interest as the merchants and manufacturers understood their own.

-They:
-- loaded the public revenue with a very big expence,
-- imposed a very heavy tax on the people,
-- did not increase the real value of their own commodity,
-- somewhat discouraged the country's general industry by lowering the real value of silver, and retarded the improvement of their own lands which depend on that industry.